EasterWorks/Cergs-Stealthchanger/Extrapolation/Klipper Auto Speed/readme.md

 If you DON'T specify an axis, the X and Y axes will be tested.

 Of incredible importance: Ensure your X/Y/Z max positions are accurate.
 My Voron 2.4 on paper has a 300mm max Z position, but in practice, it actually runs into hardware limitations at 280mm.
-I had never edited this parameter to be accurate to reality, so it was still set to 300mm, and my gantry tried to go to heaven when I just sent AUTO_SPEED AXIS=Z.
+I had never edited this parameter to be accurate to reality, so it was still set to 300mm, and my gantry tried to go to heaven when I first tried to test the Z axis.

 ### What it does and how it works: